WalkthroughVR/Handbook/ReadMe.md

 2. Prospective candidates can look through how our company is run to see if they’d fit within our culture.
 3. We help other people build great companies by replicating & modifying our documentation.

-See at the bottom fo this wiki about contributing.
+See at the bottom of this wiki about contributing.
 We'd love & welcome your suggestions!

 ## Walkthrough Processes & Procedures